devleaks/TouchPortal-X-Plane-UDP/README.md

     }
 ```

-The above JSON fragment dynamically creates a Touch Portal state named "Pause".
+The above JSON fragment dynamically creates a Touch Portal dynamic state named "Pause".

-The formula establishes the link between the X-Plane dataref value(s) (in this case `sim/time/paused`,
+The `formula` establishes the link between the X-Plane dataref value(s) (in this case `sim/time/paused`)
-always a float when fetched through X-Plane UDP API)
 and the value of the Touch Portal state (in this case, the state named `Pause`).

-The formula uses reverse polish notation (RPN).

-Using RPN, the formula `(2 x variable-name) + 3` is written `{$variable-name$} 2 * 3 +`.
+The `type` attribute determine the type of the Touch Portal state value.
+In Touch Portal expression string `"1"` is not equal to number value `1`.
+In the plugin, most state values are converted to strings.

+The optional `dataref-rounding` is a rounding that is applied to a dataref value
+before it is used.
+The reason this is provided is that dataref values often fluctuates with little significance.
+So, to limit the frequency of the updates of the related dynamic state,
+a rouding is applied first to ensure significant change has occured.

+### Formula

+The `formula` establishes the link between the X-Plane dataref value(s)
+and the value of the Touch Portal state.

 To avoid bringing new confusing syntax, the Touch Portal X-Plane UDP Plugin uses the same convention
 as the Touch Portal server application.
-Touch Portal server application uses RPN in expressions and so does the formula in the plugin.
+Touch Portal server application uses Reverse Polish Notation (RPN) in expressions and so does the formula in the plugin.

+Using RPN, the formula `(2 x variable-name) + 3` is written `variable-name 2 * 3 +`.

 Touch Portal isolates its internal variables between `{$` and `$}` when writing expressions;
 similarly, formula isolates datarefs in framing `{$` and `$}`.